 In addition to welding aluminum and other highly conductive materials, it is frequently used for welding galvanized steels.
 Galvanized steels require more current than bare steel and the class 1 material can handle this increase.

-The product description and properties of Class 1 can be found in the Resistance Welding Manual section 18-3, available at RWMA/AWS.
+The product description and full properties of Class 1 can be found in the Resistance Welding Manual section 18-3, available at RWMA/AWS.